Skip to content

 2. Enter a value (for example, a query for a retriever-based workflow).

-3. Click Run workflow to execute it and view the response.
+3. Click Run workflow to view the response.

 Use the built-in chat UI for a quick way to trigger and verify the workflow.